hansonhl/antra/README.md

 Note that `antra`'s primary purpose is to provide a lightweight scaffolding to convert an algorithm/program/computation process into a computation graph and perform interventions on it.
 It does not perform back-propogation on its own.

-## Examples

-To get started quickly, you can see some examples in the `examples/` folder of this repo.

-- `examples/simple.py` shows how to define a computation graph and run interventions on it.
-- `examples/bert.ipynb` is a notebook showing how to use `antra`'s built-in functionality `antra.compgraphs.bert` to convert a `huggingface` BERT model into a computation graph and do interventions on it.

 ## Defining a computation graph